Configure rates

 • If Age is used, the system will use the employee's birthdate in the benefit rate calculation process.

-• If Salary is used, the system will use the employee's annual benefit salary in the benefit rate calculation process.
+• If Salary is used, the system uses the employee's annual benefit salary in the benefit rate calculation process.

 • If Job type is used, the employee's current active position record is used to determine the job type by the job record linked to the position.